 Childcare is one of the greatest costs families face.
-As Parentology, reported in August, according to a 2019 Care.com survey, 70% of families are paying more than 10% of their annual income towards childcare, with more than 40% of families paying more than 15% of their annual income.
+As Parentology reported, a 2019 Care.com survey revealed that 70% of families are paying more than 10% of their annual income towards childcare, with more than 40% of families paying more than 15% of their annual income.
 Those costs rise as a family’s income rises, so it’s no surprise some wealthier families are paying their children’s nanny up to six figures.

-As CNN recently reported, San Francisco Bay area families can pay up to $220,000 per year for the services of a nanny.
+San Francisco Bay area families can even pay up to $220,000 per year for the services of a nanny.
 These childcare professionals aren’t your average babysitter.
 Many families want nannies that bring with them special skills, such as fluency in a foreign language, thus immersing their children in a second language.

 High-paid nannies are well-educated, often with a background in child development so they can customize a curriculum and activities tailored toward the young children in their charge.
 They also work extensive hours.
 Most nannies typically work six days a week, take care of multiple children and are required to do overnights and travel with families.

 The going rate for nannies varies greatly by location.
 Nanny Lane, a nanny placement service notes, “The most expensive states to have a nanny in are California, Washington, and New York.”
 While the demand for high-end nannies in metropolitan markets appears to be higher, it’s in stark contrast to what the average childcare provider earns.

 Per Care.com, the national average for nannies is about $15 per hour, which equates to about $600 per week, based on a 40-hour workweek, or approximately $31,000 annually.
 CNN reports pre-school teachers are compensated in about the same range, earning around $30,000 per year on average.